camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03b-variables.html.md

 <center><img class="img-responsive" src="ref:asset:/guides/user-guide/assets/img/variables-6.png" /></center>

-While still two variables named *customer* and *worker* can be accessed from *Task 1*, the *customer* variable on *Execution 1* is hidden, so the accessible *customer* variable is the local variable of *Task 1*.
+While two variables named *customer* and *worker* can still be accessed from *Task 1*, the *customer* variable on *Execution 1* is hidden, so the accessible *customer* variable is the local variable of *Task 1*.

 ## Variable Representations

-Internally, the process engine persists variables in the database, which is why there are two types of variable representations:
+Internally, the process engine persists variables to the database, which is why there are two types of variable representations:

 * The variable value as a Java object
 * The serialized variable value